-Biopropane (also known as bio-LPG or renewable propane) is a clean-burning, renewable fuel which is a ‘drop-in’ replacement for autogas and liquefied petroleum gas (LPG) in all applications.
+Biopropane (also known as bioLPG, eco-propane, renewable propane and rLPG) is a clean-burning, renewable fuel which is a ‘drop-in’ replacement for autogas and liquefied petroleum gas (LPG) in all applications.
 It is molecularly identical to propane (C3H8) produced from petroleum refining.

 Researchers at MIT announced in 2007 that they had developed a process for the production of biopropane from corn or sugarcane which employed supercritical fluids.
 A start-up company called C3 BioEnergy was formed to commercialize the process.
 The C3 BioEnergy process has not been deployed commercially.

-The pursuit of a methane-to-propane conversion pathway by Alkcon Corporation was highlighted in an article by Northern Nevada Business Weekly in June 2014.
-After they filed a provisional patent earlier that year, their novel ‘gas-plasma methane-to-propane conversion system‘ was further disclosed in 2015.
+The continued pursuit of a methane-to-propane conversion pathway by Alkcon Corporation was highlighted in an article entitled Methane-to-Propane Startup Wooing Investors published by Northern Nevada Business Weekly in June 2014.
+After Alkcon filed a provisional patent earlier that year, their novel ‘gas-plasma methane-to-propane conversion system‘ was further disclosed in 2015 in the same publication.

 A team of scientists at Imperial College London announced in 2014 that they had modified Escherichia coli bacteria to produce renewable propane.
 However, the amounts were one thousand times less than what would be needed for commercial applications.
 Dr Patrik Jones, from the Department of Life Sciences suggested that a commercially viable biological pathway might be achieved in five to ten years.